ScaledMarkets/dabl/README.md

 	in order to promote reuse, *extensibility, composability, and idempotency*.
 * **Provides isolation**: The build language defines **isolation for tasks**, with **clearly defined inputs and outputs** and **no side effects**.
 Google refers to this as being *hermetic*.
+* **Artifact centric**: Dependencies on artifacts can be easily specified, including artifacts that exist in repositories, and that consist of file hierarchies.
 * **Unambiguous**: The build language is **concise but not cryptic**, and encourages the definition of **builds that are easy to read and understand**, and that are **unambiguous**.
 	Cryptic syntaxes and semantic subtleties are not appropriate for a build language,